Is Galera Therapeutics Inc (GRTX) Stock worth its current valuation?

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Galera Therapeutics Inc (NASDAQ:GRTX) dipped -0.28% to close Monday’s market session at $0.14, lower as compared to yesterday’s close.
-The stock price fluctuated between $0.1433 and $0.1551 throughout the trading session with the volume trading being 1114434 shares, which represented a significant variation when compared to the three months average volume of 4.63 million shares.
-The firm’s stock price fluctuated 3.30% within the last five trades and -34.50% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -95.26% in the last 6 months and -29.88% was subtracted to its value over the previous 3 months.
-GRTX stock is trading at a margin of 4.41%, -15.41% and -91.59% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Galera Therapeutics Inc (NASDAQ:GRTX) dipped -0.42% to close Friday’s market session at $0.14, lower as compared to yesterday’s close.
+The stock price fluctuated between $0.136 and $0.1426 throughout the trading session with the volume trading being 553894 shares, which represented a significant variation when compared to the three months average volume of 4.63 million shares.
+The firm’s stock price fluctuated -1.80% within the last five trades and 57.14% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -95.51% in the last 6 months and -33.00% was subtracted to its value over the previous 3 months.
+GRTX stock is trading at a margin of 4.90%, -14.65% and -91.51% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 EV Tech Stocks to Buy for 2023